suuuuuuura7/suuuuuuura7/README.md

 Junior Developer

-💻 Passionate about building meaningful web projects
-🎮 Love video games and coding
+💻 Passionate about building meaningful projects and problem-solving 🎮 Love video games and coding
 📚 Always learning and experimenting